-During October of 2000, the Circuit Court of Dade County, Florida entered an order that may be construed to hold that the flight attendants are not required to prove the substantive liability elements of their claims for negligence, strict liability and breach of implied warranty in order to recover damages.
+During October 2000, the Circuit Court of Dade County, Florida entered an order that may be construed to hold that the flight attendants are not required to prove the substantive liability elements of their claims for negligence, strict liability and breach of implied warranty in order to recover damages.
 The court further ruled that the trials of these suits are to address whether the plaintiffs' alleged injuries were caused by their exposure to environmental tobacco smoke and, if so, the amount of damages to be awarded.
 It is not clear how the trial judges will apply this order.
 The Third District of the Florida Court of Appeal dismissed as premature defendants' appeal from the October 2000 decision.
-Defendants have filed a motion for rehearing and for rehearing en banc with the Third District of the Florida Court of Appeal.
-In the alternative, defendants seek certification of the October 2001 ruling to the Florida Supreme Court.

-Trial has been held in one of the flight attendant cases.
+As of October 5, 2001, trial had been held in one of the flight attendant cases.
 On April 5, 2001, a jury in the Circuit Court of Dade County, Florida returned a verdict in favor of Lorillard and the other defendants in the case of Fontana v.
 Philip Morris Incorporated, et al. The court has entered final judgment in favor of the defendants and has denied plaintiff's post-trial motions.
-Plaintiff has noticed an appeal to the Third District of the Florida Court of Appeal.
+As of October 5, 2001, the deadline for plaintiff to notice an appeal from the final judgment had not expired.

 Additional flight attendant cases are set for trial.
-Approximately 15 such cases are scheduled for trial between December of 2001 and April of 2002.
+As of October 5, 2001, approximately 15 such cases were scheduled for trial between November 2001 and February 2002.
+It is possible that several of the flight attendant cases will be tried in 2002 and thereafter.